aryanpanpalia/ChemistryNameGame/README.md

 # ChemistryNameGame

-A quiz game build in Unity that asks the user to convert from chemical name to chemical formula and vice versa.
+A quiz game built in Unity that asks the user to convert from chemical name to chemical formula and vice versa.